akshat-jjain/Google-Cloud-Traning/GSP-341:Create-ML-Models-with-BigQuery-ML:-Challenge-Lab/README.md

 You can access the public data for the Austin bike share scheme in your project by opening this link to the Austin bike share dataset in the browser tab for your lab.
 As a final step, you must create and run a query that uses the model that includes subscriber type as a feature, to predict the average trip duration for all trips from the busiest bike-sharing station in 2019 (based on the number of trips per station in 2019) where the subscriber type is ‘Single Trip’.

-## Create a dataset to store your machine learning models
+## TASK 1: Create a dataset to store your machine learning models

 ### Steps:-